-Output field Description V3 Version number src Source MAC address of egress IPC packets (MAC address of this unit). max_pkt_size Maximum packet size allowed in network. recv Total packets received. send Total packets sent.
-Send message types Totals for each type of message sent, displayed in the following format: $[x] = total$ , where "x" represents the number of a message type from the Message types have callbacks list in the command output.
-Recv message types Totals for each type of message received, displayed in the format [ $x$ ] = total, where " $x$ " represents the number of a message type from the Message types have callbacks list in the command output.
+Output field Description V3 Version number src Source MAC address of egress IPC packets (MAC address of this unit) max_pkt_size Maximum packet size allowed in network recv Total packets received send Total packets sent Send message types Totals for each type of message sent, displayed in the following format: [ x ] = total "x" represents the number of a message type from the Message types have calli list in the command output.
+Recv message types Totals for each type of message received, displayed in the format [x] = to represents the number of a message type from the Message types have the command output.
 Statistics: send pkt num Total number of packets sent.
 One packet may contain multiple messages. recv pkt num Total number of packets received.
-One packet may contain multiple messages. recv msg num Total number of received messages related to Zero-touch or SPX interactive-setup (see list of types in output). send pkt-msg num Total number of packets containing Zero-touch or SPX interactive-setup messages sent. send msg num Total number of Zero-touch or SPX interactive-setup messages sent. pkt buf alloc Packet buffer allocation size.
+One packet may contain multiple messages recv msg num Total number of received messages related to stack zero-touch or interactive-setup (See list of types in output.) send pkt-msg num Total number of packets containing stack zero-touch or interactive-setup messages sent send msg num Total number of stack zero-touch or interactive-setup messages sent pkt buf alloc Packet buffer allocation size Reliable mail Reliable-mail messages are used for essential communications, for example, to assign PE IDs or reload the system.
+Reliable-mail message statistics for specified target types: send: number of reliable-mail messages sent success: number of successful reliable-mail messages (sent and acknowledged) receive: number of packets received

-Output field Description Reliable mail Reliable-mail messages are used for essential communications, for example, to assign PE IDs or reload the system.
-Reliable-mail message statistics for specified target types: send: number of reliable-mail messages sent success: number of successful reliable-mail messages (sent and acknowledged) receive: number of packets received duplic: number of duplicate packets sent T-ms: Average time in milliseconds between packet transmission and receipt of acknowledgment target MAC Number of reliable-mail messages sent using the MAC address as the target address.
+Output field Description duplic: number of duplicate packets sent T-ms: Average time in milliseconds between packet transmission and receipt of acknowledgment target MAC Number of reliable-mail messages sent using the MAC address as the target address.
 (Reliable-mail messages are re-transmitted until acknowledgment is received.) unrel target MAC Number of unreliable-mail messages using the MAC address as the target address.
 (Unreliable-mail messages are sent only once.)
-Possible errors: Warnings or errors detected, if any.
+Possible errors: Warnings or errors detected, if any

-2. Enter the show stack zero-touch status command in Privileged EXEC mode to display status information for a new unit.
+2. Enter the show stack zero-touch status command in Privileged EXEC mode to display status information for a new

 In the following example, the unit cannot be discovered because it is not a clean unit (it contains configuration).
-The output explains that the unit can be configured using stack interactive-setup 3.
+The output explains that the unit can be configured using stack interactive-setup option 3.

+'''

-''' ICX7750-48F Router# show stack zero-touch status I cannot be discovered by stack zero-touch or interactive-setup option 2. reason: has stack enable configuration I can be discovered by stack interactive-setup option 3.
+device# show stack zero-touch status

+I cannot be discovered by stack zero-touch or interactive-setup option 2. reason: has stack enable configuration

+I can be discovered by stack interactive-setup option 3.

 Will clean up in 89.4 sec.
-Sent last keep-alive 581.1 sec ago. zero-touch-enable and stack enable are configured.
-Have done 1 probes ZTP has converted 0 new units to members.
+Sent last keep-alive 581.1 sec ago.

+zero-touch-enable and stack enable are configured.
+Have done 1 probes

+ZTP has converted 0 new units to members.

 ZTP is going on for 0m0s. state=start.
-Will trigger again 3 min after done ZTP postponed due to topology changes: 0 My MAC used in image copy is 748e.f8f9.636e.
-ACL #=0, ind=0 '''
+Will trigger again 3 min after done

+ZTP postponed due to topology changes: 0

+My MAC used in image copy is 748e.f8f9.636e.

+ACL #=0, ind=0

+'''